 Dogs: If a group leader allows dogs, outings will be designated as "dog friendly."
 All dogs on group outings will be kept on a leash at all times.

-- Read pre-written outing descriptions: pre-written descriptions (or download pdf), then modify to reflect your activity or submit a new one.
+- Read pre-written outing descriptions: pre-written descriptions, then modify to reflect your activity or submit a new one.

-- Check out this list for other outing ideas: List of Favorite Bread Loaf Activities by Type (revised June 2016) download PDF
+- Optionally, you may want to check out this list for other outing ideas: List of Favorite Bread Loaf Activities by Type.

 - List the name of your activity and the date you choose to lead, usually Saturday or Sunday or a late weekday (Thursday or Friday are popular).

-- Provide a detailed description of your activity (refer to the pre-written descriptions for format to follow.)
+- Provide a detailed description of your activity.
+For suggested format, refer to pre-written descriptions.
+(Link is above.)

-- Ruth will acknowledge your choice, then let you know when the new 3-month outing schedule is available to review.
+- The Outings manager will acknowledge your choice, then let you know when the new 3-month outing schedule is available to review.

-- If you plan an outing location not listed in the pre-written descriptions, fill out and send an Outing Planning Worksheet (download PDF).
+If you plan an outing location not listed in the pre-written descriptions, fill out and send an Outing Planning Worksheet.